devgeeks/Canvas2ImagePlugin/README.md

 Canvas2ImagePlugin
 ============

-This plugin allows you to save the contents of an HTML canvas tag to the iOS Photo Library from your app.
+This plugin allows you to save the contents of an HTML canvas tag to the iOS Photo Library, or Android Gallery from your app.

 Installation
 ------------